-Lupus symptoms vary from one person to another.
-In many cases, the best treatment approach is with a health care team that will tailor treatment to your specific condition.
+Lupus symptoms vary from person to person.
+Usually, the best treatment approach is to work with your health care team to tailor your treatment to your specific symptoms.

 Choosing the right doctor

-A rheumatologist, a doctor who specializes in diseases of the joints and muscles, generally treats people with lupus.
+A rheumatologist, a doctor who specializes in diseases of the joints and muscles, typically treats people with lupus.
 If lupus has caused damage to specific organs, you may need to see other types of doctors too.

 For instance, you may need to see a dermatologist for lupus that affects the skin, a cardiologist for heart disease, a nephrologist for kidney disease, a neurologist for brain and nervous system disease, or a gastroenterologist for gastrointestinal tract disease.
-A woman with lupus who is considering a pregnancy needs an obstetrician who specializes in high-risk pregnancies.
+If you are considering pregnancy, you may need to see an obstetrician who specializes in high-risk pregnancies.